-Unfortunately, my interpretation of this blog posting is not the need for a wide range of skills, it communicates that if you contribute, you'd better be great at doing so.
-In fact, if you do not have all these skills, you cannot be considered great.
+Unfortunately, my interpretation of this blog posting is not the need for a wide range of skills, it communicates that if you contribute, you'd must be great at doing so.
+In fact, if you do not have all these skills, you are not useful.
 So where is the incentive to participate?
-It makes Open Source sound as if it an invitation to be judged as either great or inadequate.
+It makes Open Source sound as if it an invitation to be judged harshly.

 Ok, I know this interpretation is through my own jaundiced eyes.
 So to see if my interpretation was just a reflection of my own bad day, I shared the blog posting with a couple colleagues.
 Both colleagues are women that judge their own skills unnecessarily harshly, but, in my judgement are really quite good.
 I chose these two specifically, because I knew both suffer “imposter syndrome”, a largely unshakable feeling of inadequacy that is quite common among technical people.
 Both reacted badly to the posting, one saying that it sounded like a job posting for a position for which there would be no hope of ever landing.